Sabrina-88/ComidaCia/README.md

 # Comida & Cia

 ## Motivation
-Laboratoria course Sprint 3 - create social network to share culinary recipes between friends that contains:
+Laboratoria's Project course Sprint 3 - create social network to share culinary recipes between friends that contains:
 * User profiles.
 * A newsfeed where you can view updates for all your contacts.
 * A place to be able to write posts.